SkillfulElectro/pp_ml/README.md

 # pp_ml
-ping pong style ML experiment
+ping pong style ML experiment , this project aims to design new methodology for creating ML models